PsykoSoldi3r/docker-jenkins/README.md

 docker-compose build
 docker run -p 8080:8080 -d --name jenkins psykosoldi3r/jenkins
 ```
 3. Build your droplet.
-Afther the droplet creation is completed Jenkins application should run on `DROPLET_IP:8080`
+After your droplet is created, Jenkins should run on `DROPLET_IP:8080` (its takes some time before jenkins is up after droplet is created)